 Figure 50: Trends in the condition of the Goulburn Broken Catchment’s waterways, floodplains and irrigation system since 1990, and the long-term risk of decline in condition given current support levels

 Three connected elements support the condition of the catchment’s waterways, floodplains and irrigation systems: water availability, quality and biodiversity.

 Water availability varies from good for urban use, to average for environmental and agricultural use.
 Under the cap and trade system of the water market, water tends to be used where returns are highest regardless of efficiency.

-While water availability for the environment is improving, high unseasonable flows, due to intervalley transfers, are having a negative impact on the Goulburn River, lower Broken Creek and Barmah Forest Ramsar site.
+While water availability for the environment is improving, high unseasonal flows due to intervalley transfers are having a negative impact on the Goulburn River, lower Broken Creek and Barmah Forest Ramsar site.
 Limited or capped water, combined with lower reliability in a drying climate, continues to threaten the viability of irrigated agriculture.

 The continued drying of the climate means that the demand for water will increasingly outstrip supply and the competition for water resources will intensify.
 River flows and water supply, in some parts of the catchment are also impacted by the growing lifestyle population placing strong demands on surface and groundwater.
 See Figure 51 for the estimated annual river inflow, from surface and subsurface runoff, into the catchment’s rivers since 2000.